A System-Theoretic Approach to Hawkes Process Identification with Guaranteed Positivity and Stability

-{\bf Guaranteed Positivity and Stability.} Positivity and stability are enforced via our proposed SDP for the ON-HL model, whereas the Hawkes-Erlang model uses the conservative non-negative weights.
-The recursive computational method for $F_{m,j}$ and $G_{m,j}$ is detailed in the Supplementary Material \cite{Rong26l}.
-We implement and solve the proposed SDP using the CVX package \cite{cvx1} in MATLAB.
+{\bf Guaranteed Positivity and Stability.} We implement and solve the proposed SDP \clrb{for ON-HL and a constrained LS for Hawkes-Erlang} using the CVX package \cite{cvx1} in MATLAB.
 All identified HIRs are strictly non-negative and stable.
 We plot the estimator quantiles against $T$ for model order $P=5$ in Fig. \ref{fig:cls}.
 Under the conservative constraints of the Hawkes-Erlang model, the higher-order basis weights $\hat\alp_{T,j}^g$ ($j=2,3,4$) are mostly zeroed out, contributing very weakly to the overall identification.
-Conversely, the ON-HL framework allows for negative scalar weights without violating global non-negativity.
+Conversely, the ON-HL framework allows for negative weights without violating non-negativity.
 This ensures that all basis functions remain active and effectively contribute to the LS identification.
-Higher model orders ($P \geq 10$) exhibit similar behavior; these plots are omitted for brevity.
-Finally, Fig. \ref{fig:l2err} plots the median squared $L_2$ errors, $\int_0^{\frac{50}\beta} (\phio(t)-\phi_h(t;\hat{\alp}_T^h))^2 dt$ and $\int_0^{\frac{50}\beta} (\phio(t)-\phi_g(t;\hat{\alp}_T^g))^2 dt$ to quantify the HIR approximation error.
-For every model order $P$, the ON-HL model achieves a lower approximation error than the Hawkes-Erlang model given a sufficiently large observation time $T$, indicating its superior asymptotic capabilities.
-Notably, the ON-HL error increases with $P$ at smaller $T$, reflecting the necessary data requirements for identifying more complex parameter sets.
-In contrast, the Hawkes-Erlang error is completely insensitive to model orders, as it forces most parameters to zero.
+Higher model orders ($P \geq 10$) exhibit similar behavior but are omitted for brevity.

+We plot in Fig. \ref{fig:l2err} the median squared $L_2$ errors, $\int_0^{\frac{50}\beta} (\phio(t)-\phi_q(t;\hat{\alp}_T^q))^2 dt$ ($q=h$ or $g$) to quantify the HIR approximation error. \clrb{Here, we also considered $\beta=1$.
+Since the Laguerre basis is dense \cite{Wahl91} in $\Lw$ and $\Lt$, we expect that, in principle, the true HIR can be approximated arbitrarily well by increasing $P$, at the cost of requiring larger $T$.
+A rigorous proof is left for future work, but Fig. \ref{fig:l2err} (especially for $\beta = 1$) supports this behaviour.
+For small orders $P = 5, 10$, the $L_2$ error saturates as $T$ grows, whereas for larger $P$ the error continues to decrease even at large $T$.
+On the contrary, the Hawkes-Erlang error is completely insensitive to model orders.
+When $T$ is fixed, high orders are not automatically preferable since increased model complexity requires more data to be accurately identified.
+In this case, the empirically best ON-HL model orders for $\beta = 1$ are $P = 15$ at $T = 50$ and $P = 25$ at $T = 800$.
+For $\beta=5$, the optimal order across all $T$ is $P=5$.

+The computational time of the constrained LS estimates is independent of $T$ \cite[Section 6.4]{Bacr15}, since $\RqT,\sqT$ are precomputed.
+For ON-HL, the average computation times range from $0.21$ s at $P = 5$ to $0.35$ s at $P = 25$, whereas for the Hawkes-Erlang model, they remain around $0.15$ s for all $P$.
+While ON-HL requires solving an SDP, which is more complex than the affine constraints used for the Hawkes-Erlang model, its identification remains computationally efficient due to the convexity of the optimization problem.}